whatisinternet/little_ruby_scripts/README.md

 This is a collection of scripts and command line utilities for working in a command line and ruby environment.

+This is a work in progress.
+More scripts may be added as needed.
 Please feel free to add a feature and issue a pull request.

 ## Installation
 Install it yourself as: